-Our ability to continue to expand our Casual Male stores may be limited.
+Our ability to continue to expand our stores may be limited.

-A large part of our growth has resulted from the addition of new Casual Male stores and the increased sales volume and profitability provided by these stores.
+A large part of our growth has resulted from our acquisition of the Casual Male business from Casual Male Corp. in May 2002 and our acquisition of Rochester Big & Tall Clothing in October 2004 and the increased sales volume and profitability provided by these acquisitions.
 We will continue to depend on adding new stores to increase our sales volume and profitability.
-We believe that our ability to increase the number of Casual Male stores in the United States substantially in excess of the number of our current stores will be limited due to capital constraints, market conditions and other factors.
+We believe that our ability to increase the number of stores in the United States and abroad substantially in excess of the number of our current stores will be limited due to capital constraints, market conditions and other factors.
 When we enter new markets, we must:

-- ${\ \ -\ \ }$ obtain suitable store locations in light of the local real estate market conditions; - - hire and train personnel; - - establish distribution methods; and - - advertise our brand names and our distinguishing characteristics to consumers who may not be familiar with us.
+- \ obtain suitable store locations in light of the local real estate market conditions; - \ hire and train personnel; - \ establish distribution methods; and - \ advertise our brand names and our distinguishing characteristics to consumers who may not be familiar with us.